updated

 Project

 I have recently acquired a new piece of property, approximately 3 more acres, adjacent to mine.
 We have dug numerous swales and have put in several check dams.
 So far this year we have planted more than 120 new trees and we are continuing to remove small stumps, and we are trying to keep ahead of the weeds and wild grasses.
-We are going to plant some cane grass to be used for bio mass, and we are also going to cultivate as much of the property with various crops once the rains start in earnest.
+We are going to plant some cane grass to be used for bio mass, and we are cultivating as much of the property with various crops now that the rains have started.

 • Languages spoken